Eyeing a Honda Ridgeline?

 The Honda Ridgeline burst onto the scene in 2006, shaking up the midsize pickup world.
 This wasn’t your grandpa’s truck – Honda went bold with a unibody design that drove more like a car than a traditional pickup.

 What set the first Ridgeline apart?
-Think comfortable rides, a tailgate that swings two ways, and a trunk concealed right in the bed.
-Talk about thinking outside the box (or truck bed, in this case).
+Think smooth rides, a tailgate that swings two ways, and a trunk concealed right in the bed.
+Talk about thinking outside the box (or truck bed, in this instance).

-Here’s a concise look at the Ridgeline’s evolution since 2004:
+Here’s a brief look at the Ridgeline’s evolution since 2004:

 Generation | Years |